nbittich/adana/README.md

 The rust version is specified when running the repl.

-To load a dynamic library, you can either specify a relative path, or an absolute path.
+To load a library dynamically, you can either specify a relative path, or an absolute path.
 In case of a relative path, it should be relative to the shared lib path (by default: `$HOME/.local/share/.libs_adana`).

-You can override this by providing a path when starting the repl (e.g: `adana --slp /tmp`).
+You can override this by providing a path when starting the repl (e.g: `adana -slp /tmp`).

 If the path is a directory, it will try to build it using `cargo`, so you need to have rust installed on your machine.